Harrilee/PigeonSale/documentation/API_documentation.md

             * `000`: Missing arguments
             * `009`: Not logged in or qualified
             * `011`: The post does not exist or is deleted/hidden
+            * `021`: Post status does not allow itself to be turned into a deal
     * Method `PUT`: either adding an express tracking number, or confirm receipt
         * Request 1: add/update an express tracking number
             * `action`: `"express"`